#Original

 Appearance: Tall at 185cm, a typical 'poster boy' with blond hair and blue eyes.

-Features: Wears a worn Omega Speedmaster flight watch, passed down through generations, on his right wrist.
+Distinguishing Feature: Wears a worn Omega Speedmaster flight watch, passed down through generations, on his right wrist.

 Image: Modern Knight, Cold Standard.